-In the event of a question of timeliness of any disciplinary grievance, response, or appeal to the agency-level review panel or arbitration, the date of delivery appearing on the return receipt shall be determinative.
+In the event of a question of timeliness of any disciplinary grievance or appeal to arbitration, the date of mailing appearing on the postal receipt shall be determinative.

 33.9 Time Limits

 Except as provided in Section 33.4(c)(2), time limits contained in this Article may be waived by mutual agreement of the parties.
 Any such agreement must be in writing.